nocproject/noc/src/en/meta/organization.rst

 *Files* in the ``src/`` directory represent the tip of a logical tree of documents, while *directories* are containers of types of content.
-There is only one level of sub-directories in the ``src/`` directory
+There is only one or two levels of sub-directories in the ``src/`` directory